 To improve your stride length you need to build strength (think stairs, hills, speedwork and core work), increase range of motion, and practice good form…which brings us to the third “cornerstone to faster running”, your pendulum position.

 If you maintain strong core control and good vertical posture (slight forward lean from the ankles), your pendulum should swing within the most efficient range, and under your center of mass.
 Your feet should land directly under your knee.
-Too much forward lean or backward lean will force you to use more muscle power and you’ll enjoy less elastic energy return.
-So even if you increase both your turnover and stride length, if you don’t have proper pendulum position you won’t be able to sustain a faster pace…which brings us to the fourth “cornerstone to faster running”, your stamina.
+Too much forward lean or backward lean will force you to use more muscle power and less free elastic energy return.
+So even if you increase both your turnover and stride length, if you don’t have proper pendulum position you’ll be less efficient and won’t be able to sustain a faster pace for long…which brings us to the fourth “cornerstone to faster running”, your stamina.

 Most runners focus their effort on building endurance by running lots of slow, easy miles.